Entanglement dynamics of second quantized quantum fields: Entanglement transfer between coupled fields

 where $k$ and $\kappa$ enumerate the modes of the fields, $\epsilon^{(a)}_k$, $\epsilon^{(b)}_\kappa$ and $d_{k,\kappa}$ are the spectra of the fields and the coupling constants between them, respectively, and the operators $a_k$ and $b_\kappa$ are assumed to obey the boson commutation relations.

 The important feature of the time evolution of entanglement in this system is that the total entanglement remains constant and is solely determined by the initial state.
-More precisely, instead of the operators $a_k$ and $b_\kappa$ let us introduce the combined operators $u_i$.
+For more precise formulation, instead of the operators $a_k$ and $b_\kappa$ let us introduce the combined operators $u_i$.
 That is instead of two fields with two sets of modes $M_a$ and $M_b$ we consider the single field, whose modes are the direct sum $M_a \oplus M_b$.
 Thus $u_i \equiv a_{k_i}$ if $i \in M_a$ and $u_i \equiv b_{\kappa_i}$ if $i \in M_b$.
-For field $u$ we define the SPDM
+For field $u$ we define the OPCM

-When both $i$ and $j$ belong to, say, $M_a$ the respective matrix elements $K_{ij}(t)$ give the SPDM for field $a$ and so on.
+When both $i$ and $j$ belong to, say, $M_a$ the respective matrix elements $K_{ij}(t)$ give the OPCM for field $a$ and so on.
 Furthermore, let the matrix $\widehat{K}$ have the spectral representation